Generative AI in the Classroom

 Generative AI’s Impact on Individual Courses

 Instructors may also need to adapt some of their assessments, especially if written work is a crucial component.
 Some instructors may wish to redesign assignments so that students are encouraged to use AI.
-These assignments pose an opportunity for students to learn about thoughtful and ethical use of AI and practice information literacy skills, such as vetting the information from AI outputs with reputable sources.
-Other instructors may opt to redesign their assessments so that using tools like ChatGPT pose little to no advantages for students, such as hands-on assignments or oral exams.
+These assignments pose an opportunity for students to learn about the thoughtful and ethical use of AI and practice information literacy skills, such as vetting the information from AI outputs with reputable sources.
+Other instructors may opt to redesign their assessments so that using tools like ChatGPT poses little to no advantages for students, such as hands-on assignments or oral exams.
 Instructors interested in brainstorming and discussing options for revising their assessments are welcome to schedule a consultation with CATL.

 Guidance on AI Usage